JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 The numbers can be  written in decimal or hexadecimal (0x) notation.
 When position Z is set to 0x7FFFFFFF, this means that the object stands at the ground.
 See "FamHangarMap.txt".

+To set the elevation of the craft with closed S-Foils, create a file named "FlightModels\[Player]Size.txt".
+If a such file file doesn't exist for a model, default values are used: if the craft is BWing, elevation = 50, else elevation = model height / 2.
+The format is:
+"ClosedSFoilsElevation = value"
+See "BWingSize.txt".

 *** Notes ***